Pole Work Exercises

 help improve different aspects of your jumping.
 For example, Petplan

-Equine Ambassador Laura Gordon says “I also add in a lot more
+Equine rider Laura Gordon says “I also add in a lot more

 gymnastic exercises; such as bounces in a grid to help strengthen